ComputingTeachers/teachingResources/Resources/ChainReaction.md

 - Question sets, with filters for generating new chain reaction sets.
 - Step by step guide illustrated guide for using this.
 - reflections on classroom use.
+- turn this into a programming task for the students - getting they invested in their own revision.